Contact: Xiaodon Liang, senior policy analyst, [email protected]

 Some reports indicate that the reliability of the ALCM could be in jeopardy due to aging components that are becoming increasingly difficult to maintain.
 In recent years, the Air Force has spent roughly $300 million on a service life extension of the AGM-86.

 The Air Force is developing the long-range standoff cruise missile (LRSO) to replace the AGM-86 by 2030.
 The new missile, the AGM-181, will be carried by B-52H bombers, as well as the new B-21.
 The first missile is slated to be produced in 2027, and the Air Force intends to purchase 1,000 in total.
-Those that will be armed with nuclear warheads will carry the refurbished W80-4 warhead.
+This new nuclear-capable missile will be armed with the refurbished W80-4 warhead.

 The Air Force announced in April 2020 that Raytheon would be the sole contractor for the development of the LRSO and was awarded a $2 billion development contract in July 2021.